davidebarbieri/samwise/docs/Language.md

 ```
 The parser will skip such lines for good.

-## 7 Tags and Comments
+## 7 Tags

-Meaningful metadata can be incorporated into dialogue nodes by utilizing tags and comments.
+Meaningful metadata can be incorporated into dialogue nodes by utilizing tags.

 ```
 character> This is a random line # tag1, tag2, "This is comment 1", "Comment 2"